PsychoDude/vtol-checklists/src/checklists/f45-vcap.md

 > **NOTE:**

 <div style="border-left: 4px solid #a0e33b; padding-left: 15px; margin-bottom: 20px;">
-The VCAP button on the left is only enabled with a TWR of 1.04 or higher.
+The VCAP button on the left is only enabled with a <u>TWR of 1.04</u> or higher.
 VCAP is a mode that allows the pilot to easily match the speed of a moving ship for landing.
 The control system changes the inputs of the plane
 </div>

 <br>